evakerr/MICR-project-page/content/work-packages-alignment/_index.md

 * Selecting a set of representative use cases that illustrate shared challenges, needs, or opportunities within the SSH community.
 * Engaging with stakeholders from national projects to explore opportunities for alignment, integration, or reuse.
 * Testing insights and recommendations from WP2 against real-world conditions to assess feasibility and impact.

+## National Alignment

+# TDCC-SSH

+This project has been reviewed by NWO, and is funded as a 2024 TDCC-SSH Challenge Project.
+It addresses three key challenges outlined in the TDCC-SSH Roadmap by providing recommendations to tackle these in future developments:
+1. Support: Improving the RDM infrastructure involves creating streamlined, integrated, and largely automated support workflows that improve communication, develop documentation and training, and encourage adoption of RDM products and services.
+2. Sensitive data: Improving the RDM infrastructure enables researchers and institutes to manage their data effectively, ensuring easy access to relevant sources and supporting the management of sensitive data.
+It also increases FAIR access through secure data exchange, enforced terms of use, and diverse access policies.
+3. FAIR data and software: Currently, a significant amount of valuable data is still not being made available.
+An appropriate RDM infrastructure provides researchers with the support and services needed to archive and publish their (meta)data distinguishing between FAIR for the world (open) and FAIR for the institute (closed).

+More information about the TDCC-SSH Roadmap can be found <a href="https://tdcc.nl/wp-content/uploads/2023/02/Roadmap-TDCC-SSH.pdf">here</a>.
+More information about TDCC-SSH projects can be found <a href="https://tdcc.nl/projects/project-initiatives-ssh/">here</a>.

+# SLIPPRS

+# SSHOC-NL

+# Meta-Project